Singleton Design Pattern

 Lazily initialized Singleton - Double-Checked Locking - Performance improvement

 public class LazySingleton { /*- volatile is required here to save the instance in main memory which ensures that threads operating upon this object gets the latest value.
-Without volatile each thread maintains local copy of static variable, and each thread is unaware if the instance variable is already initialized */ private static volatile LazySingleton instance; private LazySingleton() {} public static LazySingleton getInstance() { if(instance == null) { synchronized(LazySingleton.class) { // Class Level Lock if(instance == null) { // Double-Check instance = new LazySingleton(); } } } return instance; } }
+Without volatile each thread maintains local copy of static variable, and each thread is unaware if the instance variable is already initialized */ private static volatile LazySingleton instance; private LazySingleton() {} public static LazySingleton getInstance() { if(instance == null) { synchronized(LazySingleton.class) { // Class Level Lock if(instance == null) { // Double-Check instance = new LazySingleton(); } } } return instance; } } -

 Alternatively, there is neat approach to implement Singleton without using

-and yet achieve thread-safety.
-It’s known as Initialization on demandpublic class LazySingleton { private LazySingleton() {} private static class LazySingletonHolder { private static final LazySingleton INSTANCE = new LazySingleton(); } public static LazySingleton getInstance() { return LazySingletonHolder.INSTANCE; } }
+synchronizedand yet achieve thread-safety.
+It’s known as Initialization on demandpublic class LazySingleton { private LazySingleton() {} private static class LazySingletonHolder { private static final LazySingleton INSTANCE = new LazySingleton(); } public static LazySingleton getInstance() { return LazySingletonHolder.INSTANCE; } } - Common Problems in all the above Singleton implementations:

 - Pattern can be broken by creating multiple objects through Reflection